-Response of fen violet Viola persicifolia to different management regimes at Woodwalton Fen National Nature Reserve, Cambridgeshire, England
+Response of the fen violet, Viola persicifolia Schreber, to different management regimes at Woodalton Fen National Nature Reserve, Cambridgeshire, England

 Published source details

 Pullin A.S. & Woodell S.R.J.
 (1987) Response of the fen violet, Viola persicifolia Schreber, to different management regimes at Woodalton Fen National Nature Reserve, Cambridgeshire, England.
 Biological Conservation, 41, 203-217.

 Published source details Pullin A.S. & Woodell S.R.J.
 (1987) Response of the fen violet, Viola persicifolia Schreber, to different management regimes at Woodalton Fen National Nature Reserve, Cambridgeshire, England.
 Biological Conservation, 41, 203-217.